silentroach/twic3-archived/README.md

 ## Contribute

-It is sad, but full project build is currently broken.
+It is sad, but full project build is currently broken, but you can do it with these commands:

+	$ gulp vendor
+	$ gulp i18n
+	$ gulp contributors
+	$ gulp manifest
+	$ gulp popup
+	$ gulp options
+	$ gulp background